Luxury is built on control. Control of image. Control of perception. Control of time.

 It cannot be shown directly.

-For decades, perfume campaigns have relied on the same language: faces, locations, narratives.
+For decades, perfume campaigns have relied on the same visual language: faces, locations and narratives.
 Beautiful, but often descriptive.
 The image explains the product.

 But scent doesn't work that way.

-It lives in perception — in memory, in something less immediate and more atmospheric.
+It exists in perception—in memory, in emotion, in something less immediate and more atmospheric.

 Fragrance cannot be explained.